 What types of solicitors are out there?

-- The small firm; these are normally run by one or maybe two partners and should usually be avoided.
+- The small firm; these are normally run by one or maybe two partners and should should be approached with caution.
 If you take up work with such a firm the chances that the progress of your case will be disrupted is high.
-You may encounter problems such as; you cannot get through to your solicitor on the phone, they may not have a DX system in place and annual leave or sickness can often interfere with the services they offer.
+You may encounter problems such as; you cannot get through to your solicitor on the phone, and annual leave or sickness can often interfere with the services they offer.
 The firm could also lack a comprehensive complaints handling procedure.
+What’s more, small firms may struggle to manage membership of the major lenders panels, without which they won’t be able to act for you anyway.
+At last count we were on the panels of vast majority of mainstream and niche lenders – 45 different mortgage companies

 - The big firm; although may have a large competent team of conveyancers, may not be local to your area and therefore may be lacking some of the basic knowledge that can often aid a property transaction.
 These firms should be approached in the case of a large commercial property transaction or a particularly complex conveyance.